Travelling solo - why we think it’s empowering and emancipating.

 “I am rooted, but I flow.” ― Virginia Woolf

-This article was not written solo, however, but with contributions from keen solo travellers on the Loco2 team, Catherine Mack and Catherine Bodry.
+This article was not written solo, however, but with contributions from keen solo travellers on our team, Catherine Mack and Catherine Bodry.

 * As defined by Article 24 of the Universal Declaration of Human Rights and Article 7.d of the International Covenant on Economic, Social and Cultural Rights